BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 ----

 * Playtesting in general (including with UCP)
+  * This is completely untested in TVHM/UVHM.
+I'm not really a fan of either mode, so I'm unlikely to do so.
+The worst-case scenario is that TVHM/UVHM might override some of my specific enemy drops, though -- I suspect that the majority of the mod should still work fine.
 * Balancing!
 This mod is obviously very cheaty/OP, but I don't want it to be completely ludicrous.
 I'd like it to still feel a bit special when Legendaries/Pearls/Seraphs get dropped, while at the same time providing